 - Chives – This mini onion-flavored plant is ideal to start by seed in a pot.
 Chive seeds should be planted at a depth of ¼ inch.
 Space the seeds 4 to 5 inches apart.
 The seeds will take about 10 to 15 days to germinate.
 Chives can grow 10 to 12 inches long if not clipped.
 When fresh chives are needed, using kitchen scissors, snip an inch or two from the tips.
 During winter or any time there is a chance of frost, bring the pot indoors.
 Chives grow nicely inside on a sunny windowsill.

-- Tomatoes – Whether you’re planting seeds or young seedlings, tomatoes can be grown in pots outdoors once night time temperatures reach the mid 50s.
-Cherry and grape tomatoes, and smaller varieties, like patio hybrid, Small fry, and Tiny Tim are well suited for container growing.
+- Tomatoes – Whether you’re planting seeds or young seedlings, tomatoes can be grown in pots outdoors once nighttime temperatures reach the mid 50s.
+Cherry and grape tomatoes and smaller varieties, like patio hybrid, Small fry, and Tiny Tim are well suited for container growing.
 One small variety plant can be grown in a 5-gallon container.
 When growing larger tomato varieties be sure to use either stakes or tomato cages.
-Plant full size varieties in a 25-gallon container such as a half-barrel.
+Plant full-size varieties in a 25-gallon container such as a half-barrel.
 Add fertilizer to the soil when planting and water the plant right away.
-Afterwards, only water the plants that show wilt.
+Afterward, only water the plants that show wilt.
 Tomatoes love the heat.
 After planting in a large half-barrel container, mulch after four to six weeks.
 Delayed mulching gives the soil time to warm up.
 See the tomato growing tips video, below!

 - Snow Peas/Sugar Snap Peas – A big plus to growing these peas is that the pod of both plants are edible, which means more yield, and no shelling.
 Select a sunny location for your window box, half barrel, or other container.
 Plant seeds at a depth of about 1-inch, 3 to 4 inches apart in well-drained soil.
 These vining plants will need support throughout the growing process.
 You can use a trellis in a container, a tomato cage, or a bamboo teepee anchored in the soil for the vines to grow up on, keeping them off the ground, and at eye level.
 In spring, check often for caterpillars.
 The vines may reach a height of 5-feet.